antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

 ## Introduction

-This document/notebook shows a way to chart in Mathematica / WL the evolution of topics in collections of texts.
+This document shows a way to chart in Mathematica / WL the evolution of topics in collections of texts.
 The making of this document (and related code) is primarily motivated by the fascinating concept of the [Great Conversation](https://en.wikipedia.org/wiki/Great_Conversation), [[Wk1](https://en.wikipedia.org/wiki/Great_Conversation), MA1].
-In brief, all western civilization books are based on $103$ great ideas; if we find the great ideas on which each significant book is based on we can construct a time-line (spanning centuries) of the great conversation between the authors; see [MA1, MA2, MA3].
+In brief, all western civilization books are based on $103$ great ideas; if we find the great ideas in each significant book is based on we can construct a time-line (spanning centuries) of the great conversation between the authors; see [MA1, MA2, MA3].

-Instead of finding the great ideas in a text collection we extract topics statistically, using dimension reduction with Non-Negative Matrix Factorization (NNMF), [[AAp3](https://github.com/antononcube/MathematicaForPrediction/blob/master/NonNegativeMatrixFactorization.m), [AA1](https://github.com/antononcube/MathematicaForPrediction/blob/master/Documentation/Topic%20and%20thesaurus%20extraction%20from%20a%20document%20collection.pdf), [AA2](https://mathematicaforprediction.wordpress.com/2013/10/15/statistical-thesaurus-from-npr-podcasts/)].
+Instead of finding the great ideas in a text collection we extract topics statistically, using dimension reduction with [Non-Negative Matrix Factorization (NNMF)](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization), [[AAp3](https://github.com/antononcube/MathematicaForPrediction/blob/master/NonNegativeMatrixFactorization.m), [AA1](https://github.com/antononcube/MathematicaForPrediction/blob/master/Documentation/Topic%20and%20thesaurus%20extraction%20from%20a%20document%20collection.pdf), [AA2](https://mathematicaforprediction.wordpress.com/2013/10/15/statistical-thesaurus-from-npr-podcasts/)].

-The presented computational results are based on the text collections of state of union speeches of USA presidents \[D2\].
+The presented computational results are based on the text collections of State of the Union speeches of USA presidents \[D2\].
-For reproducibility of the computations and results we refer to [[D1](https://resources.wolframcloud.com/DataRepository/resources/Presidential%2BNomination%2BAcceptance%2BSpeeches)].
+The code in this notebool/document can be easily configured to use the much smaller text collection [[D1](https://resources.wolframcloud.com/DataRepository/resources/Presidential%2BNomination%2BAcceptance%2BSpeeches)] available online and in Mathematica/WL.
 (The collection [[D1](https://resources.wolframcloud.com/DataRepository/resources/Presidential%2BNomination%2BAcceptance%2BSpeeches)] is fairly small, $51$ documents; the collection [D2] is much larger, $2453$ documents.)

-The technique described in this document/notebook, of course, works on other types of text data with a time axis.
+The procedures (and code) described in this document, of course, work on other types of text collections.
-For example, movie reviews, podcasts, editorial articles of a magazine, etc.
+For example: movie reviews, podcasts, editorial articles of a magazine, etc.

-A secondary objective of this document/notebook is to illustrate the use of the monadic programming pipeline as a design pattern, [[AA3](https://github.com/antononcube/MathematicaForPrediction/blob/master/MarkdownDocuments/Monad-code-generation-and-extension.md)].
+A secondary objective of this document is to illustrate the use of the monadic programming pipeline as a [Software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern), [[AA3](https://github.com/antononcube/MathematicaForPrediction/blob/master/MarkdownDocuments/Monad-code-generation-and-extension.md)].
 In order to make the code concise in this document I wrote the package  [MonadicLatentSemanticAnalysis.m](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicLatentSemanticAnalysis.m), [[AAp5](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicLatentSemanticAnalysis.m)].
 Compare with the code given in [[AA1](https://github.com/antononcube/MathematicaForPrediction/blob/master/Documentation/Topic%20and%20thesaurus%20extraction%20from%20a%20document%20collection.pdf)].

+The very first version of this document was written for the 2017 summer course ["Data Science for the Humanities"](http://www.dhoxss.net/datascienceforhumanities) at the University of Oxford, UK.

 ## Outline of the procedure applied

-The procedure described in this document / notebook has the following steps.
+The procedure described in this document has the following steps.

    1. Get a collection of documents with known dates of publishing.

+      - Or other types of tags associated with the documents.

    2. Do preliminary analysis of the document collection.

-      1. Number of documents; number of unique words.
+      - Number of documents; number of unique words.

-      2. Number of words per document; number of documents per word.
+      - Number of words per document; number of documents per word.

-      3. (Some of the statistics of this step are done easier after the Linear vector space representation step.)
+      - (Some of the statistics of this step are done easier after the Linear vector space representation step.)

    3. Optionally perform Natural Language Processing (NLP) tasks.